High-Protein Breakfast Ideas for Beginners: Easy and Healthy Morning Meals

 Many traditional breakfasts include high amounts of processed carbs.

-- Sugared cereals
+- Sugary cereals

-- Pastry
+- Pastries

-- Sweetened coffee beverages
+- Sweetened coffee drinks

-- White toast and jam
+- White toast with jam

-Generally, it takes longer to digest and can help to promote fullness after meals.
+Protein has a different effect.
+It generally takes longer to digest and may help promote feelings of fullness after meals.

 This effect is why many nutrition experts recommend including a source of protein at breakfast.